Ultimate Guide to Growing & Caring for Stromanthe Triostar

 You will also need to select a container with drainage holes.
 Any material is fine, but be aware that terra cotta pots will cause soil to dry out more quickly.

-The ideal potting mix will hold moisture yet allow excess water to escape.
+In my experience, the ideal potting mix for these plants will hold moisture yet allow excess water to escape.

 • four parts coco coir